shrijitsingh99/flask-restful-login-system/README.md

-# flask-user-management
+# flask-restful-login-system
-A complete user management library system
+An example of a RESTful login system using Flask, SQLAlchemy,Flask-Sessions